World Teachers Day Play

 2. Substitute – The Who.
 The mood is changed quite dramatically by the appearance of Miss Scarlett – a ‘sub’/supply teacher with a difference!

 3. Teacher I Need You – Elton John.
 The play ends on a euphoric note, the children having realised how lucky they are to have the teacher they have!
-This last song is optional – the last verses are not ‘appropriate’, but I think the first two are fun and fine – but inclusion can be left to discretion of teacher (real one!)
+This last song is optional – the last verses are not ‘appropriate’, but I think the first two are fun and fine – but inclusion can be left to the discretion of the teacher (the real one!)

 Extract from World Teachers Day Play: